Status tracking

 1. The modal initializes and fires `onReady`

-4. The modal submits the transaction on the source chain and fires `onDepositSubmitted`
+4. The modal submits the transaction on the source chain and emits `"submitted"`

 5. The bridge routes funds to the target chain.
-When `waitForFinalTx` is `true` (default), the modal waits for destination chain confirmation before firing `onDepositComplete`
+Once they arrive, the modal

-If the bridge fails after submission, `onDepositFailed` fires instead of `onDepositComplete`.
+If the bridge fails after submission, `"failed"` is emitted instead of

 ```tsx theme={null}